The books we read in 2022: Central America books, travelogues, and Mexican literature

 ++++++++++++++++++++++

 Our book list of 2022 so far, with so many Central America books, was mostly light reading.
 Later in the year, back from travelling Central America the desire for a bit more in-depth reading by literary writers arose.
-These three books are in a difcerent league compared to the other books on this list, including our favourite book of 2022: The Murmur of Bees by Sofía Segovia.
+These three books are in a different league compared to the other books on this list, including our favourite book of 2022: The Murmur of Bees by Sofía Segovia.

 12. Songbirds

 Christy Lefteri has written a beautifully crafted book capturing a contemporary story from Cyprus.
-Real life events inspired this book about the disappearance of vulnerable domestic workers on this Medoterranean island.
+Real life events inspired this book about the disappearance of vulnerable domestic workers on this Mediterranean island.
 She weaves the perspectives together of Nisha from Sri Lanka, her family back home, poacher Yiannis, and Petra and her daughter, who employed Nisha.
-The book is a reconstruction by Petra of Nisha’s days before her disapperance.
+The book is a reconstruction by Petra of Nisha’s days before her disappearance.
 Petra suddenly discovers all the unseen and unacknowledged lives of Cyprus’ domestic workers.
 A beautiful book to read; comes with inconvenient truths.

 13. The Book of Negroes